Design of the ALPS II Optical System: Acknowledgments

 \section{Acknowledgments}

-The work is supported by the Deutsche Forschungsgemeinschaft [grant number WI 1643/2-1], by the German Volkswagen Stiftung, the National Science Foundation [grant number 1802006], the Heising Simons Foundation [grant numbers 2015-154, 2020-1841], and the UK Science and Technologies Facilities Council.
+The work is supported by the Deutsche Forschungsgemeinschaft [grant number WI 1643/2-1], by the German Volkswagen Stiftung, the National Science Foundation [grant numbers PHY-2110705 and PHY-1802006], the Heising Simons Foundation [grant numbers 2015-154 and 2020-1841], and the UK Science and Technologies Facilities Council [grant number ST/T006331/1].